tweag/HaskellR/docs/managing-memory.md

 scenarios when the lifetime of an object can easily be made to fit within nested scopes.
-For more complex scenarios, it is often much easier to let memory be managed completely automatically, though at the cost of some memory overhead and performance penalty.
-H provides a mechanism to attach finalizers to R values.
+For more complex scenarios, it is often much easier to let memory be managed completely automatically, though at the cost of some memory overhead and performance penalty. `inline-r` provides a mechanism to attach finalizers to R values.
 This mechanism piggybacks Haskell's GC to notify R's GC when it is safe to deallocate a value.